Lake Rakshastal: Etymology

-The name of the lake literally means "lake of the demon" in Sanskrit.
-It is also known as Ravan Tal, as it is considered to be the place of severe penance by Ravan, the demon-like King of Lanka.
+The name of the lake literally means "lake of the rakshasa" in Sanskrit.
+It is also known as Ravan Tal, as it is considered to be the site of the penance performed by Ravana, the rakshasa king of Lanka.

 In Buddhism, Lake Manasarovar, which is round like the sun, and Rakshastal, shaped as a crescent, are respectively regarded as "brightness" and "darkness".
 Rakshastal is a saline lake.
-There is a short river named Ganga Chhu, which connects Lake Manasarovar with Rakshastal, believed to be created by rishis to add pure water from Manasarovar.
+A short, natural river named Ganga Chhu, which connects Lake Manasarovar with Rakshastal, is traditionally believed to be created by rishis to add pure water from Manasarovar.

 There are four islands in Rakshastal, named Topserma (Dose), Dola (the two biggest), Lachato (Nadzhado), and Dosharba.
 The islands are used by local people as winter pastures for their yaks.

 In the Tibetan language, the lake is known as Lagngar Cho or Lhanag Tso, which means "the dark lake of poison".

 Religious significance

 According to Hindu scriptures, Rakshastal was created by Ravana for the express purpose of garnering superpowers through acts of devotion and meditation to the god, Shiva, who resided on Mount Kailash.
 It was upon the banks of a special island in this lake that he would make a daily offering with one of his ten heads as a sacrifice to please Shiva.
 Finally, on the tenth day, Shiva was moved enough by his devotion to grant Ravana his wish to obtain superpowers.

 As there are no plants or wildlife around the lake, its lifeless surroundings caused the Tibetans to refer it as "the Ghost Lake".
 Visitors who approach the lake must be respectful to avoid inauspicious mishaps.